kraftsix/glpi-docker/README.md

 - Use command `docker compose -f docker-compose.yml up -d`
 - To view, what's happening in container use `docker compose -f docker-compose.yml logs` append `-f` to follow the logs.
 - To stop the containers use `docker compose -f docker-compose.yml down`
+- To inspect the containers in the network use `kraftsix-glpi_gnetwork`

 Once all the containers are up and running use `http://localhost:8888` to access the portal.
 Follow the instructions to proceed